Privacy Policy

 This privacy notice informs you of how we collect, use and disclose personal information when you use our Services and of your rights and choices in connection with this.
 Please see our Terms and Conditions for other terms governing the use of our Services.

-Through your use of the Service, we collect personal information, which is information that identifies you as an individual or relates to you as an identifiable individual.
+When you provide the information to Us: Through your use of or interaction with the Services, we collect personal information, which is information that identifies you as an individual or relates to you as an identifiable individual.
 While we do not require you to provide personal information in order to navigate our website, we will need to collect personal information when you use our Services or if you choose to engage in certain activities on our website.

 Please note that information you provide to us through feedback, surveys, suggestions etc., without the parts that identify you, will be treated as non-confidential and non-proprietary and we may use it and share it with third parties.

-We automatically collect the following internet or other electronic network activity and location information as you use our Service:
+When information is collected automatically: We automatically collect the following internet or other electronic network activity and location information as you use our Services:

 • Usage Information: which of the pages on our website you access, the frequency of access, how much time you spend on each page, what you click on while on our website, when you accessed the website.

-• Referral status: whether you were referred to our Service by one of our business partners.
+• Referral status: whether you were referred to our Services by one of our business partners.

 • Location Information: information about your estimated location as may be determined from the IP Address.